 - If you plan on dancing the whole song by yourself or if you're inviting your wedding party and/or guests to join in partway.

-- To give you at least 1 or 2 "picture poses" during the dance so you can be sure your photographer (and grandma) can get a great shot.
+- To give you at least 1 or 2 "picture poses" during the dance so you can ensure your photographer (and grandma) gets a great shot.

 6. Consider the dress.